aj-stein/practicum/notes.md

-# Mutual Monitoring in the Cloud
+# Mutual Monitoring in the Cloud Outline

 ## Problem Statement